atulleanlucas/time-tracker/README.md

 Java (Maven) application for tracking time on the job

 Time tracker
-This is my first maven.
+This is my first maven App.
 Helo Atul.
 Good Night!